 Stay Aware and Informed

-Education is key when it comes to staying on top of new AI scams.
+Education is key when it comes to staying on top of new AI election scams.
 Keep up to date on the latest tactics and technology scammers are using and the potential risks associated with them.

 Following trusted news sources and participating in community discussions also can help voters stay alert to new threats.
 Also share this knowledge with friends, family, and colleagues to help raise awareness.